Home

 ANSWER:

-Etching is most noticeable on polished marble, so if your marble is honed you may not notice it as much, but chances are there will be a light ring visible after you remove the red wine stain.
+Marble etching (dull spot) is most noticeable on polished marble, so if your marble is honed you may not notice it as much, but chances are there will be a light ring visible after you remove the red wine stain.

 And...

-This guide will help you a lot now and in the future since you have marble in the kitchen.
+This guide will help you a lot now and in the future since you have marble countertops in the kitchen.

 Typically marble is not recommended for kitchen countertops... it's just too easy to damage and creates tiresome maintenance issues.